 Venous insufficiency is a widespread chronic condition of the lower extremities (also termed chronic venous insufficiency, CVI) which is characterized by impairment of valves inside veins.
 These valves have the task of supporting upwards blood flow against gravity back to the heart.
 If vein valves are impaired in their function blood is partially allowed to flow backwards due to valves not closing properly.
-If this occurs, blood “pools” in the leg and can cause further damage to the veins and lead to symptomatic disease.
+If this occurs, blood “pools” in the leg and can cause further damage to the veins and lead to symptomatic disease1.

 Typical symptoms of chronic venous insufficiency

 Chronic venous insufficiency can be asymptomatic especially at an early stage.
-However, as disease progresses various symptoms can occur such as visible spider veins or varicose veins as well as pain, swelling, edema, skin changes, and in the worst stage leg ulcerations.
+However, as disease progresses various symptoms can occur such as visible spider veins or varicose veins as well as pain, swelling, edema, skin changes, and in the worst stage leg ulcerations2.

 Varicose veins – making venous insufficiency visible